How to choose the right investments?

 Adventurous or cautious?

-If you manage your stress well and accept the possibility of losing your initial investment, then you can turn to riskier investments in volatile assets, like stocks or cryptocurrencies.
+If you manage your stress well and accept the possibility of losing your initial investment, then you can turn to riskier investments in volatile assets, like stocks or ETCs.
 You just have to be prepared to take a loss in the bad years, without panicking.

 If you are more risk-averse, you can focus on less risky options with a long-term goal, such as diversified ETFs.